goodthebest/setup-digibyte-dgb-algo-sha256-mining-pool/README.md

 # Mining Pool Setup Service for DIGIBYTE coin [sha256] or Any Other Coins of Your Choice or Troubleshoot Existing Pool

-## Contact now! & Get it Done Within Few Hours
+## Contact now & Get it Done Within Few Hours

 - [x]   **Email:**  onlinebuybiz@gmail.com